martinwilk/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 of subscribing to the bank product are contacted via phone and informed about the term deposit.
 (1) We will compare a hyperparameter-tuned scikit-learn logistic regression model to a classification model created by Azure AutoML in this project.

-The best performing model was a hyperparameter-tuned logistic regression with a inverse regularization strength (C) of 0.73 and maximal 300 iterations (max_iter).
+The best performing model was a VotingEnsemble created by Azure AutoML which uses SparseNormalizer, MaxAbsScaler, StandardScaler as scalers and the classification algorithms XGBoost, LightGBM and logistic regression.

 ## Scikit-learn Pipeline